danyworks/resume/index.md

 #### Professional Summary
 ------------------------------------------------

 DevOps Engineer with enthusiasm for automating infrastructure and configuration in hyperscaler cloud environments.
-Experienced with the Google Cloud ecosystem.
+Experienced with the Google Cloud and AWS ecosystem.
+Proficient in software development with Java, JavaScript and Golang.
+Although i do not have 5 years or a decade of work experience, however i do excel in what i do and got recognized and appreciated by my peers at work.
-Proficient in the deployment and maintenance of logging, monitoring, and networking resources and with tools like GitHub CI/CD, Kubernetes, Helm, Docker, Ansible, Bash etc.
+I have been responsible for  the deployment and maintenance of logging, monitoring, and networking resources and with tools like GitHub CI/CD, Kubernetes, Helm, Docker, Ansible, Bash etc.
 Served as a DevOps expert for offering platform support to developer teams.

 #### Personal Statement